 Eastern screech-owls may suffer as a result of deforestation and the loss of appropriate nesting cavities and prey populations.
 They are relatively common throughout their range, though, and are not currently threatened.
+(Gehlbach, 1995)

-Stephen McDonald, University of Michigan
+Stephen McDonald (author), University of Michigan-Ann Arbor.

 Pearson, T.G.
 1940.
 Birds of America.
 Third Edition.
 Garden City Publishing Company, New York.